 Today, "Yastrebfilm" studio’s collection has 64 documentaries.
 Almost all the films were shown on TV channels "Russia -2" and “My Planet" in the author's program "Magic of adventure".

 In 2013 the Italian publishing house “SKIRA" released an album of Sergey Yastrzhembskiy: Patriarchal Africa.
 The Last Sunrise.
 Photo-Chronicle of the Vanishing Life (SKIRA.
 Milano, 2013).

 In 2014 the Russian publishing house "Children's Literature" released a book of story tales "Descendants of the Pale Fox.
 Tales of the peoples of Africa" based on the vanishing legends and stories of the African tribes, collected during numerous expeditions.

 In 2016 the Yastrebfilm studio released Ivory.
 A crime story, a hard-hitting investigative documentary revealing the massacres of elephants in the wild, filmed for 3 years in 30 countries with over 250 hours of raw material.

 At the end of 2016, the Yastrebfilm studio released a new investigative documentary about the main threats to the Amur tiger's survival TIGERS AND HUMANS, filmed with the support of the Amur Tiger Center.
-It will be premiered at the Moscow International Film Festival in June 2017.
+It was premiered at the Moscow International Film Festival in June 2017.